-I have tutored many VCE students over the years in all English units, and have become extremely familiar with the materials and requirements for each unit.
+Our teachers have helped many VCE students (in English units) improve their grades over the years.
+As qualified teachers we are extremely familiar with the materials and requirements for each unit.
 When seeking a tutor for VCE, it’s important that you choose someone who is extremely knowledgeable with each unit.
-I treat VCE with the same level of responsibility as a student (or a parent), and that means I read and analyse each set of curriculum texts and topics in each unit.
+We treat VCE with the same level of responsibility as a student (or a parent), and that means we read and analyse each set of curriculum texts and topics in each unit.

-I believe in encouraging students to break each requirement into separate stages each week, as we progress through each area.
-I also supply text models, step-by-step guidelines, sample responses and numerous activities to develop students’ confidence with all types of writing and oral presentations.
+We believe in encouraging students to break each requirement into separate stages each week, as we progress through each area.
+We also supply text models, step-by-step guidelines, sample responses and numerous activities to develop students’ confidence with all types of writing and oral presentations.

-If you are a secondary student preparing to sit your VCE units, you may need to achieve particular study scores in your studies and have an Australian Tertiary Admission Rank (ATAR) to get into university or TAFE.
+If you are a secondary student preparing to sit your VCE English unit exams you may need to achieve particular study scores in your studies and have an Australian Tertiary Admission Rank (ATAR) to enrol university.
 For Units 1 and 2 you will receive either S (Satisfactory), or N (Non-Satisfactory).
 Your school may give you a grade for each unit, but only the S counts towards your VCE.
 For Units 3 and 4 you will have grades calculated from A+ to E, UG (Ungraded), or NA (Not Assessed) for your assessment tasks, as well as an S or N. There are three graded assessments for each VCE study at Unit 3 and 4 level.
 All VCE VET programs with scored assessment have two graded assessments.
 Depending on the study, these may be School-based Assessments and/or external assessments.

 During our lessons you can expect the following: